hydephp/hydephp.com/_pages/community.md

 <!--
 Wondering how these components interact with each other?
-Let's visualize the the flow of generating a static page from a Markdown file.
+Let's visualize the flow of generating a static page from a Markdown file.

 When we run `php hyde build`, we do this from the root directory of the project, which is the Hyde package.